How does color vision occur? How do we perceive colors with our eyes?

 Color Formation

 After the rain, an extraordinary color band (rainbow) is seen in the sky.
 The reason for this is that raindrops reflect the light with the effect of a glass prism and separate it into six colors.
 As you can remember from the experiments we did in our science lessons, when sunlight is passed through a prism, it is divided into six colors.
-Dark blue, which is between blue and purple, which is counted as the seventh color, should not be considered as a separate color because it is a shade of blue.
-We can see these six colors created by the sun’s rays in the rainbow after the rain.
+Dark blue, which falls between blue and purple and is ranked seventh, should not be regarded a distinct color because it is a shade of blue.
+The rainbow after the rain shows the six hues formed by the sun’s rays.

 Two centuries ago, Isaac Newton realized this natural phenomenon, which we call the rainbow, in his own home.
 He succeeded in separating the colors of the sun’s spectrum by passing the light equivalent to a single sun into a dark room through a prism.
 These colors are: magenta, red, yellow, green, cyan, dark blue.